ARMmbed/mbed-os-5-docs/docs/tools/testing/testing_greentea.md

 ##### Test names

-A test case is named from its position in your project's file structure.
+A test case is named by its position in your project's file structure.
 For instance, in the above example, a test case with the path `myproject/TESTS/test_group/test_case_1` would be named `tests-test_group-test_case_1`.
-The name is created by joining the directories that make up the path to the test case with a "dash" (`-`) character.
+The name is created by joining the directories that make up the path to the test case with a dash `-` character.
 This is a unique name to identify the test case.
 You will see this name throughout the build and testing process.

 #### Building tests